THE PILLAGE OF EASTERN CONGO GOLD: A CASE FOR THE PROSECUTION OF CORPORATE WAR CRIMES

 The trail covers each step of the “blood gold” supply chain: illegal mining by a rebel group, smuggling across DRC’s border into neighboring Uganda, re-export of the gold ore by a Ugandan trader to refineries in South Africa, Switzerland, and United Arab Emirates, laundering of the refined gold through international banks — and how this illegal trade was orchestrated by two British firms as the ultimate beneficiaries.

-UPDATES: The Prosecutor General of Switzerland has opened an investigation of the Swiss refining giant Argor-Heraeus SA, for money laundering and complicity in the war crime of pillage.
-In an early ruling in this case, the Swiss Federal Court has upheld a police search and evidence seizure at Argor-Heraeus corporate offices.
+UPDATE: The Prosecutor General of Switzerland opened an investigation of the Swiss refining giant Argor-Heraeus SA, for money laundering and complicity in the war crime of pillage.
+In an early ruling in this case, the Swiss Federal Court upheld a police search and evidence seizure at Argor-Heraeus corporate offices.

 February 5, 2014 – A key ruling by the Swiss Federal Criminal Court has given momentum to a war crimes case against the Swiss gold refining giant, Argor-Heraeus SA, alleged to have laundered millions of dollars of looted gold from the Democratic Republic of the Congo.